homearanya/active-escapes/src/pages/tours/pondo-pedal.md

   order: 0.1
   image: ../../img/listing/WC-pondopedal.jpg
   title: Pondo-Pedal Weekender
-  description: The Pondo-Pedal mountain bike trip is the perfect trip to cut your teeth on, if you looking for a whetting of wild coast trail riding over a long weekend.
-Starting at the Wild Coast casino (Port Edward), you'll cycle to Mtentu Lodge.
-A free day can be spent paddling up the gorgeous Mtentu estuary, or swimming under forgotten falls in Mkambati Nature reserve, before cycling back to the Wild Coast casino via a different route.
-Depending on the time and tides, we'll cycle a beach route one way and an inland route the next - stopping at local villages for a cold quart or a plunge in one of the natural pools along the way.
+  description: The Pondo-Pedal MTB is the perfect trip to cut your teeth on, if you looking for a whetting of wild coast trail riding over a long weekend.
+Starting at the Wild Coast casino, you'll cycle to Mtentu Lodge.
+A free day can be spent paddling up the gorgeous Mtentu estuary, or swimming under forgotten falls in Mkambati, before cycling back to the casino via a different route.
+We'll cycle a beach route one way and an inland route the next - stopping at local villages for a cold quart or a plunge in one of the natural pools along the way.
   emailLink: mailto:tours@active-escapes.co.za?subject=Pondo-pedal – Wild Coast Destination Listing
 ---